vaquarkhan/microservices-recipes-a-free-gitbook/README.md

 * [Fielding's Dissertation on REST](http://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm)
 * [Cloud Design Patterns](https://docs.microsoft.com/en-us/azure/architecture/patterns/)

-### Validate microservices design
+### Certify microservices design :

 After you identify the microservices in your application, validate your design against the following criteria:

-* 0Each service has a single responsibility.
+* Each service has a single responsibility.
 * There are no chatty calls between services.
 If splitting functionality into two services causes them to be overly chatty, it may be a symptom that these functions belong in the same service.
 * Each service is small enough that it can be built by a small team working independently.
 * There are no inter-dependencies that will require two or more services to be deployed in lock-step.
 It should always be possible to deploy a service without redeploying any other services.